Edgewell Personal Care (EPC)

 The demand for Edgewell Personal Care’s products has barely risen over the last eight quarters.
 On average, the company’s organic sales have been flat.

-In the latest quarter, Edgewell Personal Care’s organic sales fell by 1.5% year on year.
-This decline was a reversal from its historical levels.
-We’ll keep a close eye on the company to see if this turns into a longer-term trend.
+In the latest quarter, Edgewell Personal Care’s organic sales rose by 2.5% year on year.
+This growth was a well-appreciated turnaround from its historical levels, showing the business is regaining momentum.

 7. Gross Margin & Pricing Power

 Edgewell Personal Care has great unit economics for a consumer staples company, giving it ample room to invest in areas such as marketing and talent to grow its brand.
-As you can see below, it averaged an excellent 42.8% gross margin over the last two years.
-That means for every $100 in revenue, only $57.23 went towards paying for raw materials, production of goods, transportation, and distribution.
+As you can see below, it averaged an excellent 42.4% gross margin over the last two years.
+That means Edgewell Personal Care only paid its suppliers $57.62 for every $100 in revenue.

 8. Operating Margin

-This quarter, Edgewell Personal Care generated an operating profit margin of 10.1%, down 1.6 percentage points year on year.
+This quarter, Edgewell Personal Care generated an operating margin profit margin of negative 6.8%, down 10.7 percentage points year on year.
 Since Edgewell Personal Care’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, and administrative overhead increased.

 9. Earnings Per Share